-- Are responsible for the behaviour of students in their classroom, with the support of Heads of Faculty/Department and other more senior staff. - They may impose low level sanctions and recommend that a student receives a mid-range sanction e.g. Lunchtime detention or after School detention. - They give praise and support to their students and may recommend them for House or School rewards.
+- Are responsible for the behaviour of students in their classroom, with the support of Heads of Faculty/Department and other more senior staff. - They may impose low level sanctions and recommend that a student receives a mid-range sanction e.g. Lunchtime detention. - They give praise and support to their students and may recommend them for House or School rewards.